Nagpur: Nagpur Metro Rail

-The site inspection began in March 2012 with initiatives from Nagpur Improvement Trust.
-The project is executed by a SPV called Maharashtra Metro Rail Corporation Limited (erstwhile Nagpur Metro Rail Corporation Ltd.).
-In July 2015, the project was approved by the government of Maharashtra.
-Prime Minister Narendra Modi inaugurated operations on Nagpur Metro on 7 March 2019 via video conferencing along with Maharashtra Chief Minister Devendra Fadnavis and Union Cabinet Minister Nitin Gadkari.

-On 15 August 2022, Nagpur Metro made the record for single-day ridership of 90,758 passengers.
+Nagpur Metro is a rapid transit system of the city which is operated by Maharashtra Metro Rail Corporation Limited (erstwhile Nagpur Metro Rail Corporation Ltd.) and started its operations on 8 March 2019.
+Full-fledged operation of the Phase I was inaugurated by Prime Minister Narendra Modi on 11 December 2022.
+On 1 January 2023, Nagpur Metro made the record for single-day ridership of 2,02,608 passengers.
+Construction of Phase II has also started.

 Nagpur broad-gauge Metro Rail

 The Nagpur broad-gauge Metro is a commuter rail project planned Nagpur and extending up to adjacent districts of Wardha and Bhandara.
 The project is estimated to cost INR 4.18 billion and consists of four routes, each originating from Nagpur and terminating at Narkhed, Ramtek, Wardha and Bhandara.